privong/papers-in-markdown/aastex62/demo.md

 It can be used with the `--lua-filter=` command-line argument.
 This filer be easily extended to other output formats, including HTML.

-Generally, creation of filters would be more broadly useful in automating the conversion of markdown files into journal-compatible \TeX.
+Generally, creation of filters would be more broadly useful in automating the conversion of Markdown files into journal-compatible \TeX.
-A opportunity for this is to write a filter that takes the markdown "simple table" format and converts it into an \aastex\ `deluxetable`.
+A opportunity for this is to write a filter that takes the Markdown "simple table" format and converts it into an \aastex\ `deluxetable`.

 # Summary